epubsynth

 (AUR) package maintained by myself to install

-.
-Otherwise, use make install
+epubsynth.
+Otherwise, use make install and

-to install and uninstall respectively.
+make uninstall to install and uninstall respectively.

 Usage

-The command-line interface for epubsynth
+The command-line interface for epubsynth consists of no

 positional arguments, only options, out of which --output

-and --spine
+and --spine are required:

 epubsynth --output OUTPUT --spine NAME...
 [OPTION...]

-aims for correctness in any
+Note that, while epubsynth aims for correctness in any

 boilerplate it generates, it does not validate input